 If you have any questions, queries or concerns, do feel free to message your child's teacher on Class Dojo and they will also keep in touch with you via Class Dojo.
-You can still leave messages at the front office, send e-mails and communicate with the school in the same ways you use to.
+You can still leave messages at the front office, speak to staff at the end of the day, send e-mails and communicate with the school in the same ways you use to.